No products in the cart.

 Wearing all black today?
 Hair looking a bit odd, or is that a funny hat?

 No, you’re not in Melbourne for Fashion Week – it’s Halloween and the costumes are out again!

 Before you groan – some of us do love the dress-ups and spooky stories – we just wanted to share some of our recent writing prompts with themes that would fit into Halloween week.

 Here are four fantastical picture writing prompts for you, and an additional activity below:

 An activity idea for Step 5

-If your students enjoy the writing prompt about the talking dog, why not get them to write about imaginary magical pets?
+If your students enjoy the Seven Steps Writing Prompt about the talking dog, why not get them to write about imaginary magical pets?
 They could write adoption agency profiles for their own fantastical pet.

 To help them practise Step 5: Show, Don’t Tell, direct students to write adoption profiles that reveal to the reader what each magic pet might be like at home.
 (For example: ‘Perry is a typical young dragon, full of energy and spark.
 His new owners will need to be experienced in dragon training and should have their own fire-fighting equipment…’)